innoq/ml-ops.org/index.md

 Being an emerging field, MLOps is rapidly gaining momentum amongst Data Scientists, ML Engineers and AI enthusiasts.
 Following this trend, the [*Continuous Delivery Foundation SIG MLOps*](https://github.com/cdfoundation/sig-mlops) differentiates the ML models management from traditional software engineering and suggests the following MLOps capabilities:

   * MLOps aims to unify the release cycle for machine learning and software application release.
-  * MLOps enables automated testing of machine learning artifacts (e.g. data validation, ML model testing, ML model integration testing)
+  * MLOps enables automated testing of machine learning artifacts (e.g. data validation, ML model testing, and ML model integration testing)
   * MLOps enables the application of agile principles to machine learning projects.
   * MLOps enables supporting machine learning models and datasets to build these models as first-class citizens within CI/CD systems.
   * MLOps reduces technical debt across machine learning models.
   * MLOps must be a language-, framework-, platform-, and infrastructure-agnostic practice.

-This site describes the practices and the current state in MLOps: the quickly evolving field of machine learning, software engineering and operations.
+This site describes the practices and the current state in MLOps as a quickly evolving field of machine learning, software engineering and operations.
 Please note, we expect a basic familiarity with machine learning concepts.
 For more resources to learn about machine learning, please refer to our [References page](content/references.md).

 ## Motivation for MLOps